 The ingredients for energy bites can be as sweet or as healthy as you like.

-I used honey as the sweetener for this recipe, but maple syrup, medjool dates and coconut sugar are sweeteners that are other options.
+Honey was the sweetener for this recipe, but maple syrup, medjool dates, and coconut sugar are sweeteners that are other options.

 More Energy Bites Recipes

-Do you love energy bites like I do?
+Do you love energy bites?
 Be sure to also check out these tasty recipes:

 - Pumpkin nut butter energy bites